Demystifying Blockchain: A Beginner’s Guide

 What is Blockchain?

 Blockchain is a decentralized digital ledger that records transactions across a network of computers.
-Each transaction, or “block,” is securely linked to the previous one, forming a chain of blocks.
+Each transaction, or “block”, is stored securely like a single unit in a chain of blocks.
 This technology eliminates the need for intermediaries, such as banks or governments, ensuring transparency and security.

 Importance of Blockchain